subsquid/docs/docs/basics/schema-file/entities.md

 ## Arrays

-An entity field can be an array of any scalar type.
+An entity field can be an array of any scalar type except `BigInt` and `BigDecimal`.
 It will be mapped to the corresponding Postgres array type.
 Array elements may be defined as nullable or non-nullable.

 **Example**